Alpha-VLLM/LLaMA2-Accessory/SPHINX/README.md

 - **Embedding Mix.** We capture robust visual representations by fusing distinct visual architectures, pre-training, and granularity.

-- **Domain Mix.** For data from real-world and synthetic domains, we mix the weights of two independently trained specialized models.
+- **Domain Mix.** For data from real-world and synthetic domains, we mix the weights of two domain-specific models for complementarity.

 <p align="center">                                                                                                                                          <img src="figs/pipeline.png"/ width="90%"> <br>
 </p>